muzammil-static/Delta-Course/README.md

 # Delta-Course
-This is my first repo for the web development
+This is my first repo for the web development.